Home

 * The best way to check to see if your chicken is done, is to use an instant read thermometer.
 Just make sure that the end of the thermometer isn’t touching the bone.

-Chicken cooking temperatures (on an instant read thermometer)
+Cooking Chicken - temperatures on an instant read thermometer

 Whole Chicken - Thigh 175° - 180°F